nhsconnect/national-document-repository/app/README.md

 ### 2. E2E Tests

 There are also Cypress end-to-end tests written against each user journey and it's functionality.

+Before running the E2E tests, please ensure you have got the value `CYPRESS_BASE_URL=http://localhost:xxxx` set up in your .env file.
-You can run these by running
+You can run then start the E2E tests by running

 ```bash
 make cypress-open